-Diesel fumes increase risk of childhood brain tumours, study findsDecember 11th, 2012 in Cancer /
+Diesel fumes increase risk of childhood brain tumours, study findsDecember 11, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—A link between brain tumours in children and their parents' exposure to diesel exhaust fumes before birth has been found by researchers at The University of Western Australia-affiliated Western Australian Institute for Medical Research (WAIMR) and the Telethon Institute for Child Health Research (TICHR).

 The study, "Parental Occupational Exposure to Engine Exhausts and Childhood Brain Tumours," which was published online in the International Journal of Cancer, found that parents exposed to diesel exhaust fumes through their work had an increased risk of their child developing a childhood brain tumour.

 Childhood brain tumour is the leading cause of cancer death in children and most occur before the age of five.